-Tom Ford Launches Automatic Ocean Plastic Sport Watch Made From Recycled Materials
+Tom Ford launches automatic Ocean Plastic Sport Watch made from recycled materials

 Packaging, too, is made from 100 percent ocean plastic.
 It also includes a recycled paper box and interiors.

 A non-sports 002 Ocean Plastic Watch comes with a Tom Ford signature braid strap in white or black, engineered and woven out of 100 percent ocean plastic.
-They are priced at USD 995.
+They are priced at $995.

 Helping environment since 2020